jtirila/CarND-Traffic-Sign-Classifier-Project/jtirila-traffic-sign-classifier-writeup.md

 As the loss function I used the averaged cross entrypy function as described in the project instruction.
-I tried out a couple of different optimizers: `AdamOptimizer`, `RMSPropOptimizer` and `MomentOptimizer`, and `AdamOptimizer´ seemed to yield the best results.
+I tried out a couple of different optimizers: `AdamOptimizer`, `RMSPropOptimizer` and `MomentOptimizer`, and `AdamOptimizer` seemed to yield the best results.

 As for batch_size (128), the weight initialization guassian parameters (mu = 0.0, sigma = 0.05),
 learning rate (0.0014) and number of epochs (18), I pretty much ended up experimenting around and getting a feel for